Cray-HPE/docs-csm/operations/kubernetes/Cert_Renewal_for_Kubernetes_and_Bare_Metal_EtcD.md

 1. Restart etcd.

-   Once the steps to renew the needed certs have been completed on all the master nodes, log into each master node one at a time and run the following:
+   Once the steps to renew the needed certificates have been completed on all the master nodes, log into each master node one at a time and run the following:

    ```bash
    ncn-m# systemctl restart etcd.service